scoconno/scoconno.github.io/mind/dualism/notes.md

 1. I am thinking.
 2. Therefore, I exist.

-The premise, `I am thinking' seems to presupposes that the subject of the thought exists.
-Since the subject of the thought is `I', the premise then assumes the conclusion, i.e., it assumes that I exist.
+The premise, 'I am thinking' seems to presupposes that the subject of the thought exists.
+Since the subject of the thought is 'I', the premise then assumes the conclusion, i.e., it assumes that I exist.
 An argument that assumes what it is trying to prove is obviously circular.
 And recall that Descartes is supposed to be testing whether he can doubt his own existence.
 He is begging the question if he argues, ‘I exist, therefore I cannot doubt that I exist.’

 We might try save Descartes by reformulating the argument in a non-question begging way: